acq688/Project/README.md

  - Use python2.7

- - The sqlite3 db comes preloaded with some data, you might want to look at it and the models before you get started.
+ - We're just using a sqlite3 db for this project.
+Run ```build_or_refresh_db()``` to populate it with the initial data.
+You might want to take a look at this data and the models before you get started.
+I personally use a SQLite Manager Add-On for Firefox to view the db, but you can use whatever.

  - A little bit about the files and dirs in this project:
    - runserver.py will start the Flask server